foldda/charian/README.md

 4. [License, Etc.](#license-etc)
 5. [Afterword: The Big Picture](#afterword-the-big-picture)

-# About Charian
+# What Is Charian

-Charian (pron. /ka-ri-en/) is a data encoding API for "storing" any complex structured data in a text string.
-Encoding with Charian does not require pre-establishing a fixed data model (aka. a schema), which makes it simple and easy to use.
+Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data in a formatted text string for easy data transportation.
 Charian can be used for implementing -

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
 - **Distributed computing** - for, as a hack, passing any complex data structure as a "string parameter" in a remote call;
-- **Systems integration** - for exchanging data between independent programs without using a dedicated middleware;
+- **Systems integration** - for exchanging data between independent programs simly and effciently;
 - **ETL solutions** - for transforming and transferring data of various data models through simple programming.

-Charian can also be used for implementing object serialization in distributed object-oriented programs.
-Compared to the other object serialization systems and methods, Charien's schema-less, one-size-fits-all approach has many benefits including being -
+Charian uses the schemaless RDA format[^1] in its encoding, and is designed to be generic and general-purpose.
+Charian allows simple and straightforward cross-program data exchange using only conventional methods and generic protocols, instead of using dedicated middleware or custom pipelines that requires establishing and maintaining a schema.
+Compared to the other data serialization systems and methods, Charian's simple, one-size-fits-all design has many advantages including being -

+[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
+The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

 - **Flexible**: it is designed to be generic and fit any data model, ideal for evolving and dynamic programs;
-- **Minimal and compact**: the API is written with minimal code (around 800 lines of code), with no 3rd-party dependency;
+- **Minitual and compact**: the API only requires minimal code (around 800 lines) to implement, with no 3rd-party dependency;
 - **Easy to use**: Charian is "one size fits all" - there is no settings or configurations;
 - **Language and framework independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].